troughton/Substrate/README.md

 ## What is this?

-In short: this is a way to code against a higher-level, Swift-native, reduced-friction version of the Metal rendering API and have your rendering code run in an efficient manner, cross-platform on both Metal and Vulkan.
+In short: this is a way to code against a higher-level, Swift-native, reduced-friction version of the Metal rendering API and have your rendering code run in a fairly efficient manner, cross-platform on both Metal and Vulkan.

 This is the base rendering system for a game I'm working on with a few other people called Interdimensional Llama.
 More specifically, it's a platform-agnostic abstraction over a rendering API, combined with backends for Metal and Vulkan.
 Its design is heavily inspired by Metal; in fact, it started off as a direct overlay over Metal, and gradually diverged.
 As such, [Apple's Metal documentation](https://developer.apple.com/documentation/metal) is probably the best general reference for RenderAPI, since it's what we referred to.